Sonoma County Transit: Routes

-Transfers

-SCT provides free transfers to passengers after paying a certain fare for the number of zones intended to travel, and it is valid for two (2) hours heading to the general direction of travel.
-Transferring from Santa Rosa CityBus, Petaluma Transit, and Golden Gate Transit are accepted for a first (boarding) zone fare credit.
-SCT also has transfer agreements with Healdsburg Transit aside from the three transit agencies mentioned above.

 Paratransit

 Sonoma County Paratransit is designed to serve the needs of individuals with disabilities within Sonoma County.
 It adheres to ADA standards to serve areas within 3/4 of a mile from any public fixed-route service.
 This includes service within the incorporated areas of Sonoma County, the Greater Santa Rosa Area, and between the County's nine incorporated cities.
 In addition, service is provided within the following communities: Windsor, Sebastopol, Sonoma, Sonoma Valley (including Agua Caliente and Boyes Hot Springs), Cotati, Rohnert Park, Rio Nido, Guerneville, Monte Rio, Duncans Mills, and Occidental.

 Operating hours for the paratransit service are weekdays from 5:00am to 11:00pm and weekends from 7:00am to 9:00pm.